eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 The configuration cascade works based on the location of the file being linted.
 If there is a `.eslintrc` file in the same directory as the file being linted, then that configuration takes precedence.
 ESLint then searches up the directory structure, merging any `.eslintrc` files it finds along the way until reaching either a `.eslintrc` file with `root: true` or the root directory.

-In the same way, if there is a `package.json` file in the root directory with an `eslintConfig` field, the configuration it describes is apply to all subdirectories beneath it.
+In the same way, if there is a `package.json` file in the root directory with an `eslintConfig` field, the configuration it describes is applied to all subdirectories beneath it.
 However, the configuration described by the `.eslintrc` file in the `tests/` directory overrides it where there are conflicting specifications.

 ```text
 your-project